 3. What is the bank’s standing with the FDIC and their regulators?
 Ask to see any documentation they can share, revealing their ratings with the regulating agencies.
 There are plenty of solid, well-capitalized banks out there.
 There is no reason to start a relationship with one that is on shaky ground.
 A government take-over is disruptive and invariably creates opportunities for mistakes.

-If you have any questions or thoughts on getting a small business loan and making money from your home-based business, please comment below!
+If you have any thoughts on getting a small business loan and making money from your home-based business, please comment below!

 Michael J. Harris’ Aperture Capital acts as a bridge between small-to-midsize companies and multiple capital providers to help them find financial solutions.
-Harris also contributed 9 Tips for Small Business Owners, here on Quips and Tips for Achieving Your Goals.
+Harris also contributed 9 Tips for Small Business Owners.